 Fractional reserve banks create money.
 Not only the loans can be spent like money, but so can the deposits that fund them.
 In this way, fractional reserve banking can made more funds available for lending, and at lower interest rates.
 Fractional reserve banks can run into trouble when too many depositors withdraw their funds at the same time.
 The quality of the fractional reserve money greatly depends on the possibility to exchange it for currency at any time.
 If debt can receive a status similar to currency and gold, this would greatly undermine the bargaining position of the owners of currency or gold.

 To improve the stability of fractional reserve money, central banks were instituted to help out fractional reserve banks that ran into trouble.
 This safety net allowed interest rates to go even lower as central banks reduced the risk associated with bank deposits.
-It is not a coincidence that the Industrial Revolution started in England, just after the introduction of fractional reserve banking and the institution of the Bank of England, the first central bank in the world.
+It is not a coincidence that the Industrial Revolution started in England, just after the introduction of fractional reserve banking and the institution of the Bank of England, one of the first central banks in the world.
 Abundant credit at low interest rates facilitated the largest build-up of capital history ever witnessed.

 Central banks have another role, which is adding currency to the banking system in order to cope with the accumulation of interest.
 The money to pay for the interest from doesn’t always exist and may need to be created out of thin air, either by creating new debts or by printing currency.
 Often there needs to be a ratio between debt and currency in the banking system so that the accumulation of interest prompts central banks to print additional currency.
 A simple example can illustrate why that is needed.